 Native to the eastern half of the United States.

 Commonly found in wooded areas as an understory tree.

 Leaf or needle arrangement, size, shape, texture, and color

-Simple, alternate leaves; 2 1/2 -5" long, double serrated margins with a pointed tips.
+Simple, alternate leaves; 2 1/2 to 5 inches long, double serrated margins with pointed tips.

-Leaves emerge reddish-purple, changing to dark green, then a yellow to orange-red in the fall.
+Leaves emerge reddish-purple, changing to dark green, then yellow to orange-red in the fall.

 Flower arrangement, shape, and size

 Inconspicuous; tiny male flowers in pendulous catkins in April; small female flowers near the ends of the twigs.